patrickfrey/mewa/doc/tutorial.md

 ```
 #### Adding weights
+File examples/weight2.lua

+Here is a diff with the edits we have to make for fixing the problem:
 ```
 3a4,12
 > -- Centralized list of the ordering of the reduction rules determined by their weights: